coder3112/Mathematics-IA/non_affine.typ

   Now, if we solve this equation, we will find the matrix $H$, and we will have our solution.

   == Solving
-  The simplest way to solve this would be to use the so called pseudo-inverse:
+  The simplest way to solve this would be to solve like a regular algebraic equation.
   $
   &A H' = B \
   arrow.double &A^T A H' = A'T B \